 Renee Lodens sent us an email with the following question:

 “Is there a way to bulk copy the Yoast SEO meta descriptions to the excerpt field?
 Also, is this considered duplicate content?”

 Watch the video or read the transcript further down the page!

 Meta descriptions and excerpts

 “Well, let’s start with the first thing.
 It’s probably easier to do it the other way around.
-If you put the description that you want in the excerpt field, and then in the back end, in the Yoast SEO Titles & Meta section, you can use the excerpt shortcode for meta descriptions.
+If you put the description that you want in the excerpt field, and then in the back end, in the Search appearance section [used to be the Yoast SEO Titles & Meta section], you can use the excerpt shortcode for meta descriptions.
 We will automatically put your excerpt in your meta description.
 That’s easier.
 You can do it the other way around too, but then you’d have to code a bit.

 Is this considered duplicate content?
 No, it’s not.
 Because they are different things used for different purposes.
 Your meta description will only show up in the metadata, which will not be shown on the page.
 And Google considers these two separate things.

 So this might actually work well for you if you write really good short excerpts that fit well into your meta description.

 Read more: How to create the right meta descriptions »